 Skiing out of the Wakefield area

 On our second day of skiing we opted to try out some of the trails in the Wakefield area.
-As we were staying at the beautiful and historic Wakefield Mill, these were particularly easy to access.
+As we were staying at the beautiful and historic Moulin Wakefield Mill Hotel (which I highly recommend) these were particularly easy to access.

 One trailhead in particular was no more than a hundred metres from the front door.
 I found the trails in this area to be very open with lots of meadows and fields.

 Gatineau Park is one of my favourite places in Canada for cross-country skiing.
 I would love to participate in the Gatineau Loppet – the biggest cross-country skiing event in Canada one February.